-- Work with the Virtual School to provide the most appropriate support utilising the pupil premium plus to ensure they meet the needs identified in the child's personal education plan. - Work with the Virtual School headteacher to promote the educational achievement of previously looked after children. - In non-maintained schools and colleges, an appropriately trained teacher should take the lead.
+- Work with the Virtual school to provide the most appropriate support utilising the pupil premium plus to ensure they meet the needs identified in the child's personal education plan. - Work with the virtual school head to promote the educational achievement of previously looked after children.
+In other schools and colleges, an appropriately trained teacher should take the lead.